alexkaiser/alexkaiser.github.io/index.md

 I am an applied mathematician and computational scientist whose research focuses on modeling the mechanics and fluid dynamics of the heart and its valves.
 I create new modeling methods and use them to study heart disease.
 One primary application is simulation-guided design for cardiac surgery.

-I am a Reasearch Engineer at Stanford University in the [Cardiovascular Biomechanics Computation Laboratory](https://cbcl.stanford.edu/), led [Alison Marsden](https://profiles.stanford.edu/alison-marsden).
-I collaborate with  [Michael Ma](https://med.stanford.edu/content/sm/cve.html.html) and [William Hiesinger](https://med.stanford.edu/hiesingerlab.html), from the Dept. of Cardiothoracic Surgery.
+I am a Instructor at Stanford University in Cardiothoracic Surgery working with [Michael Ma](https://med.stanford.edu/content/sm/cve.html.html) and in the [Cardiovascular Biomechanics Computation Laboratory](https://cbcl.stanford.edu/) with [Alison Marsden](https://profiles.stanford.edu/alison-marsden).
+I also collaborate with [William Hiesinger](https://med.stanford.edu/hiesingerlab.html), from the Dept. of Cardiothoracic Surgery.

 I completed my PhD in Mathematics in 2017 at the Courant Institute of Mathematical Sciences, New York University working with [Charles Peskin](https://www.math.nyu.edu/~peskin/).
 My [thesis](https://arxiv.org/abs/2208.13317) concerned the mitral valve.